 Wellington is a somewhat small town located in the state of Colorado.
-With a population of 7,807 people and two constituent neighborhoods, Wellington is the 69th largest community in Colorado.
+With a population of 10,437 people and two constituent neighborhoods, Wellington is the 69th largest community in Colorado.
 Much of the housing stock in Wellington was built relatively recently.
 The construction of new real estate can often be taken as an indication that the local Wellington economy is robust, and that jobs or other amenities are attracting an influx of new residents.
-This seems to be the case in Wellington, where the median household income is $73,658.00.
+This seems to be the case in Wellington, where the median household income is $91,566.00.

+Wellington is a somewhat ethnically-diverse town.
 The people who call Wellington home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of Wellington residents report their race to be White, followed by Asian.
+The greatest number of Wellington residents report their race to be White, followed by Black or African-American.
 Wellington also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 15.07% of the town’s residents.
-Important ancestries of people in Wellington include Irish, English, Norwegian, and Italian.
+People of Hispanic or Latino origin account for 10.57% of the town’s residents.
+Important ancestries of people in Wellington include German, Irish, English, Norwegian, and French.

 The most common language spoken in Wellington is English.
 Other important languages spoken here include Spanish and Italian.